10-Seconds on the Ooni Fyra 12

 The rear chimney is actually the pellet hopper.
 And, unlike your regular pellet smoker, the Ooni Fyra 12 does not need electricity to run.
 Instead, it relies on gravity to feed the pellets into the fire as is needed.

-But, if you’ve got a pellet smoker, you can use the same pellets you use in there.
+If you’ve got a pellet smoker, just use the same pellets you’ve got for that.
 Or, see which wood pellets we rate and use.

 Because there’s no electricity, you will be manually lighting the pellet fire using a single, natural firestarter.
 You also control the temperature by adjusting the chimney baffle if needed.